George Hunter Cary: Business ventures

 Cary bought large amounts of land across the colony.
 By 1861, he had acquired about 400 acre of property spread across North Saanich, Victoria, and Thetis Cove in what is now View Royal, and 1,400 acre on Sidney Island.
-He leased an additional 10 ha adjacent to the eastern city limits of Victoria.
+Adjacent to the eastern city limits of Victoria, he leased an additional 10 ha.
 In Victoria, he began the construction of an extravagant residence dubbed Cary Castle, overlooking the Strait of Juan de Fuca.
-He attracted significant controversy in 1860, when he made agreements to purchase the city's water supply from the Hudson's Bay Company.
-A surveyor named John J. Cochrane served as the public face for Cary's efforts.
-Cary came under significant public criticism when Cochrane erected fences around the spring and began to charge for water; the Hudson's Bay Company ultimately cancelled the sale, and Cary was labelled the "Water Monopolist" by the Colonist.
+He attracted controversy in 1860 when agreed to purchase the city's water supply from the Hudson's Bay Company.
+A surveyor named John J. Cochrane served as the public face for Cary's efforts, and Cochrane erected fences around the spring and charged for water.
+The Hudson's Bay Company ultimately cancelled the sale and Cary was labelled the "Water Monopolist" by the Colonist.

 Bentinck Arm Road and biological warfare accusations

-In 1862, Cary became a legal advisor and partner to the Bentinck Arm and Fraser River Company, organized for the purpose of building the Bentinck Arm Road, a toll road connecting Bella Coola and the Fraser River, a common route for participants in the Cariboo gold rush.
-This region had been particularly devastated by the 1862 Pacific Northwest smallpox epidemic, killing the vast majority of the Nuxalk and Tsilhqotʼin.
-Shawn Swanky accused Cary of biological warfare in his self-published book The Smallpox War in Nuxalk Territory, stating that Cary purposefully spread smallpox into the region through infected agents in order to depopulate the local First Nations and allow for road construction.
-Swanky's arguments have seen support from the Nuxalk Nation.
-However, while colonists undisputedly spread smallpox through the region, such actions being part of an intentional campaign to spread smallpox has been disputed by some historians such as Robin Fisher, with no direct evidence that Cary spread smallpox deliberately.
+In 1862, Cary became a legal advisor and partner to the Bentinck Arm and Fraser River Company, organized to build the Bentinck Arm Road, a toll road connecting Bella Coola and the Fraser River, a common route for participants in the Cariboo gold rush.
+This region had been devastated by the 1862 Pacific Northwest smallpox epidemic, killing the vast majority of the Nuxalk and Tsilhqotʼin.
+The Canadian scholar Shawn Swanky accused Cary of biological warfare in his self-published 2016 book The Smallpox War in Nuxalk Territory, writing that Cary purposefully spread smallpox into the region through infected agents to depopulate the local First Nations and allow for road construction.
+Swanky's arguments have seen support from the modern Nuxalk Nation; while colonists did spread smallpox through the region, other historians such as Robin Fisher have disputed the actions as being part of an intentional campaign, and stated that there is no direct evidence that Cary spread smallpox deliberately.

-Cary later became an associate of another road project through the Bute Inlet Company.
-However, Douglas considered Cary's actions in violation of an 1853 law against land speculation and reprimanded him.
+Cary became an associate of another road project through the Bute Inlet Company.
+Douglas considered Cary's actions in violation of an 1853 law against land speculation and reprimanded him.
 Cary withdrew from the company, and the company was liquidated by its shareholders in early 1864.